Adittoguy/Cpp_Programming/Assignment/Assignment_02/README.md

  To execute these codes I used commands:-

- g++ filename.c -o  myexe :- to compile myexe :- to run
+ g++ filename.c -o  myexe :-compile myexe :-run